 The present government has already approved many more Minister’s Zoning Orders since the pandemic began than the previous government did in 15 years!
 It is very difficult to find information about MZOs on the Ontario government’s website.
 That’s why we created this map – to show MZOs that have been approved since the pandemic began, as well as MZOs that have been requested by municipalities or developers but not yet issued.

 Click on a dot to learn more about each MZO.
-Please note this map is work in progress, and we will add to it as more information becomes available.
+Please note this map is work in progress and only lists MZOs from 2019 and beyond.
+We will add to it as more information becomes available.
 If you have information about a requested MZO that is threatening your community, please contact us.

 Minister’s Zoning Order (MZO) Map